albertho425/albertho425/README.md

 :smiley: I'm transitioning from IT & e-learning to **web development.**

-:v: I have a work permit in 🇺🇸 and 🇨🇦
+:v: I have a work permit and home in 🇺🇸 and 🇨🇦

 :computer: I'm currently implemnting a new learning management system and migrating an existing website.